4 Days in Budapest: A Fun Itinerary for First-Timers

 Buda Castle

-As the former Royal Palace, the Buda Castle is a must-have on your 4-day Budapest travel itinerary.
+As the former Royal Palace (Királyi-palota), the Buda Castle is a must-have on your 4-day Budapest travel itinerary.

 Today, it houses the National Széchényi Library, the Budapest History Museum, and the Hungarian National Gallery.
-Each has its own price, but you can also wander around the courtyards for free.
+Each has its own price, and exploring them will take some time, but you can also wander around the courtyards for free.

 At the foot of Buda Castle, you’ll find the Castle Garden Bazaar.
 This 19th-century complex of elegant buildings and gardens was designed to create an attractive cityscape near the castle.
 It is free to visit and can make a perfect afternoon stroll.